 A new breed of women who have come of age are the freethinking, equal human kind.
 They, like men, have taken their right to earn their living and find a foothold and identity for themselves by whatever means they want.
-What happens when you put the working woman of the 21st century into the archaic structure of the joint family?
+But the same working woman is now dealing with problems of balancing work and family.

 How does the already multitasking woman hold her own and balance roles without ruffling feathers?
 This article is for the women who do not believe in trailblazing through wilderness but making a trail keeping the weeds intact.
-The role of the modern woman in the joint family has evolved.
-To the Indian career woman home management comes with following a rule book, especially in a joint family.
-For clarifications read on.
+The role of the modern woman has evolved.
+To every woman, home management is just as important as getting that promotion.
+Read further to understand how you can ace the same.

 1. Prioritise your goals

-You must understand that now that you have come under the social bindings of the institution of marriage, there are a new set of rules that will try to define you.
-One must levitate one’s identity above all of that and prioritise their life goals.
+You must understand that now that you have come under the social bindings of the institution of marriage and family, there are a new set of rules that will try to define you.
+Finding the balance between work and life is about being set in one’s priorities depending on the situation.
+One must levitate one’s identity above all of that and prioritize their life goals.

 - If your targets, sales chart, new ventures call out to your soul with more immediacy than familial rituals, then you must keep them higher on your list.